-Having considered the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-second session,
+Having considered the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-fourth session,

-- 1. Endorses the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-second session; - 2.
-Also endorses the preamble and 21 Guidelines for the Long-term Sustainability of Outer Space Activities of the Committee on the Peaceful Uses of Outer Space and the decision on the long-term sustainability of outer space activities made by the Committee at its sixty-second session; - 3.
-Encourages, in this regard, the Office for Outer Space Affairs of the Secretariat to enhance its assistance to Member States with respect to the implementation of the aforementioned decision, through existing resources, to promote the safety of space operations; - 4.
-Agrees that the Committee, at its sixty-third session, should consider the substantive items and convene the working group recommended at its sixty-second session, 7 including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries; - 5.
-Notes that, at its fifty-eighth session, the Legal Subcommittee of the Committee continued its work, as mandated by the General Assembly in its resolution 73/91; - 6.
-Agrees that the Legal Subcommittee, at its fifty-ninth session, should consider the substantive items and reconvene the working groups recommended by the Committee, including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries; - 7.
-Urges Member States that have not yet become parties to the international treaties governing the uses of outer space to give consideration to ratifying or acceding to those treaties in accordance with their national law, as well as incorporating them into their national legislation; - 8.
-Notes with satisfaction that the space law curriculum developed by the Office for Outer Space Affairs and published in all official languages of the United Nations could encourage further studies within Member States in cooperation with relevant entities in support of capacity-building efforts in space law and policy; - 9.
-Takes note of the report of the Working Group on the Review of International Mechanisms for Cooperation in the Peaceful Exploration and Use of
+- 1. Endorses the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-fourth session; - 2.
+Agrees that the Committee, at its sixty-fifth session, should consider the substantive items recommended at its sixty-fourth session, 6 taking into account the concerns of all countries, in particular those of developing countries; - 3.
+Notes with satisfaction the adoption by the Committee of the preamble and 21 guidelines for the long-term sustainability of outer space activities, as contained in annex II to the report of the Committee on its sixty-second session, and the establishment, under a five-year workplan, of a working group under the agenda item on the long-term sustainability of outer space activities of the Scientific and Technical Subcommittee of the Committee, notes that the Committee encouraged States and international intergovernmental organizations to voluntarily take measures to ensure that the guidelines were implemented to the greatest extent feasible and practicable, and emphasizes that the Committee serves as the principal forum for continued institutionalized dialogue on issues related to the implementation and review of the guidelines; - 4.
+Notes that, at its sixtieth session, the Legal Subcommittee of the Committee continued its work, as mandated by the General Assembly in its resolution 75/92; - 5.
+Agrees that the Legal Subcommittee, at its sixty-first session, should consider the substantive items and reconvene the working groups recommended by the Committee, including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries; - 6.
+Urges Member States that have not yet become parties to the international treaties governing the uses of outer space 10 to give consideration to ratifying or acceding to those treaties in accordance with their national law, as well as incorporating them into their national legislation; - 7.
+Notes with satisfaction that the space law curriculum developed by the Office and published in all official languages of the United Nations could encourage